adobecreek/adobecreek.github.io/_people/chair.md

 ---
 name: Mike Carlton
 role: Chair and Treasurer
+head_image: /assets/carlton-portrait-head.jpg
 ---

-Mike gathers our collective wisdom and, as Treasurer, is primarily responsible for the finances of Adobe Creek.
+Mike has many years of various networking and telco experience and, as Treasurer, is primarily responsible for the finances of Adobe Creek.